Ron Hatcher

 Ronald Allen Hatcher (born July 3, 1939) is an American former professional football player who was a fullback for the Washington Redskins of the National Football League (NFL).
-He played college football for the Michigan State Spartans and was selected in the eighth round of the 1962 NFL draft.
+He played college football for the Michigan State Spartans and was selected 99th overall in the eighth round of the 1962 NFL draft.
 Hatcher was also selected in the 21st round of the 1962 AFL draft by the New York Titans.